bigskysoftware/htmx/www/content/essays/interviews/henning_koch.md

 > Sure!
 I'm currently head of development at [makandra](https://makandra.de/en), a Ruby on Rails consultancy I co-founded back in 2009, after many years of freelancing as a web developer.
 So my context is working on many different web apps concurrently, and maintaining those for a long time.
 On a given week we probably touch 10+ projects, for industries ranging from education to automative to cyber security.
 Unpoly is an extraction from patterns that we saw repeating over and over in client projects.

 **Q**: When I created intercooler.js a big part of it was my unwillingness to deal with the popular SPA libraries of the time (Angular & ExtJS, for example).
-Did Unpoly have a similiar history?
+Did Unpoly have a similar history?

 > Our team actually went all-in on AngularJS for a while, in an effort to replace the mountains of jQuery spaghetti that we had before.
 When Google nuked AngularJS with their Angular 2 rewrite, we held a retrospective for that time and came up with mixed results.
 While we had built some apps that were a great fit for the SPA model, the majority of projects suffered from larger code bases, more dependencies, logic being split between client and server, lots of boilerplate API to move data from where we already have it (the server) to where we need it (the browser).
 >